 I re-visted this recipe, pressure cooker style, and used the following directions:

 Sautée onion, garlic, daikon, burdock and celery stalks in olive oil with a pinch of salt over medium/low heat (keeping it at a low sizzle).
 Sweat the vegetables for at least 15 minutes, until fully softened.
-Add diced celeriac, rutabega and sunchokes to the pot along with vegetable broth and 14 mushroom blend.
+Add diced celeriac, rutabaga and sunchokes to the pot along with vegetable broth and 14 Mushroom Blend.
 Bring soup to full pressure for 10 minutes, and then quick release.
 Transfer soup, in batches to a high speed blender along with cashews and process until smooth.
-Season with salt & pepper, and rosemary to taste.
+Season with salt and pepper, and rosemary to taste.

 What is your favourite fall root vegetable, and how do you like to use it?